ANALYSIS-U.S. stocks, bonds flash diverging signals as volatile first quarter ends

 One source of contention among investors has been the yield curve, where rates for two-year Treasuries briefly rose above those for 10-year Treasuries earlier this week.

-Such an inversion is concerning because it has preceded 6 of the 7 recessions since 1978, according to data from Truist Advisory Services.
+Such an inversion is concerning because it has preceded six of the seven recessions since 1978, according to data from Truist Advisory Services.
 Some investors, however, have given a broad range of reasons why the signal’s predictive power may not apply this time, including the potentially distortive effects of the Fed’s massive COVID-19 stimulus on rates markets.

 In any case, recessions have followed past inversions with an average lag of 16 months, and the S&P 500 has averaged an 11% gain in the 12 months following inversions, Truist's data showed.